magento/merchdocs/src/sales/sales-menu.md

 {:.ee-only}
 ### Archive

-[Archiving orders]({% link sales/transactions.md %}) and other sales documents on a regular basis improves performance and keeps your workspace free of unnecessary information.
+(Archive option must be enabled) [Archiving orders]({% link sales/transactions.md %}) and other sales documents on a regular basis improves performance and keeps your workspace free of unnecessary information.